 - Insulating and cladding the walls would significantly reduce the size of our space.

-- Open studs would give us places to store small things, a deck of cards, a pack of matches and a candle, a favourite book.
+- Open studs would give us places to store small things, a deck of cards, a pack of matches and a candle, a favorite book.

 - Open stud walls remind me of the cottages of my childhood.
 Rustic and simple.